72.70b Patched Firmware Description

 The battery low warning used to happen at 2 V above the battery low cutoff voltage, and reset at 4 V above the battery low cutoff voltage.
 They now happen at 0.5 V and 1 V above.

 The transition from the "float" charging stage to the "bulk" charging stage was set at 4 V below the float setting.
 This has been reduced to 1 V below.
-[Edit: 1.2 V below in version 72.70c.]
+[Edit: 1.2 V below in version 72.70c.] [ Edit: it's 4.0 V in the factory firmware, and also in the non-LFP flavour of patched firmware. ]

 It also makes sense for parameter 12 (back to utility voltage) to be increased.
 This is the battery voltage below which the loads will switch back to the utility.
 This is used when output source priority (parameter 01) is set to Sbu or SoL.
 Now, the range of this setting has been increased by 2 V, so it is now 46 V to 53 V.